Join our team

 In July 2015 NHS England agreed to fund Duodopa - a drug that can help control Parkinson's symptoms in cases where all other oral medications have stopped working.

-For those eligible it can be life-changing, as it administers dopamine continuously to control symptoms.
+For the small number who are eligible it can be life-changing, as it administers dopamine continuously to control symptoms.

 Alongside the Prescription Charges Coalition and Long Term Conditions Alliance in Northern Ireland we kept prescriptions free in 2015.